con-fide/ABSyn/README.md

-#ABSyn: An Accurate Differentially Private Data Synthesis Scheme with Adaptive Selection and Batch Processes
+# ABSyn: An Accurate Differentially Private Data Synthesis Scheme with Adaptive Selection and Batch Processes

+## Introduction

 ABSyn: An Accurate Differentially Private Data Synthesis Scheme with Adaptive Selection and Batch Processes.
 ABSynis a differentially private data synthesis scheme that takes a tabular dataset as input and outputs a synthetic dataset in the same format.

+## Install ABSyn

 The code can be executed in Python 3.6.9.